-- Half-day or full-day tour along the Kapiti coast from Wellington
+- Full-day tour along the Kapiti coast, from Wellington

-- Take in panoramic views from Battle Hill Farm Forest Park and Paekakariki Hill Summit over the North and South islands
+- Take in panoramic views of the North and South Islands from Battle Hill Farm Forest Park and Paekakariki Hill Summit

 Recent Photos of This Tour